Doctor of Education in Curriculum & Instruction (Ed.D.)

 Purpose

-The Doctor of Education is designed to prepare competent effective leaders and practitioners with a biblical worldview who will model high standards and assume a leadership role in the field of education.
+The Doctor of Education program is designed to prepare competent effective leaders and practitioners with a biblical worldview who will model high standards and assume a leadership role within the discipline of education.
 Leaders in the field of education are seen as those who assume a facilitating role in accomplishing the goals and objectives of an education system whether it be as a superintendent, principal, curriculum director, instructional supervisor, college instructor, teacher, or university administrator.

 Program Learning Outcomes